ComplianceCheckup

 The California Consumer Privacy Act (CCPA), effective January 1, 2020, and significantly amended by the California Privacy Rights Act (CPRA), effective January 1, 2023, is the United States' most comprehensive state privacy law.
 It is enforced by the California Attorney General and, for CPRA violations, the California Privacy Protection Agency (CPPA).

-CCPA/CPRA applies to for-profit businesses that collect personal information of California consumers and meet any one of these thresholds: annual gross revenues over $25 million; buy, sell, or share for commercial purposes the personal information of 100,000 or more consumers or households (lowered from 50,000 by CPRA); or derive 50% or more of annual revenues from selling or sharing consumers' personal information (Cal.
+CCPA/CPRA applies to for-profit businesses that collect personal information of California consumers and meet any one of these thresholds: annual gross revenues over $25 million; buy, sell, or share for commercial purposes the personal information of 100,000 or more consumers or households; or derive 50% or more of annual revenues from selling or sharing consumers' personal information (Cal.
 Civ.
 Code §1798.140(d)).
-Non-profit organisations and businesses that do not meet these thresholds are generally not covered, though they may voluntarily adopt the standards.

 Key CPRA changes from 2023

 CPRA significantly expanded CCPA.
 New rights include: the right to correct inaccurate personal information (Cal.
 Civ.
 Code §1798.106), and the right to limit the use and disclosure of sensitive personal information (§1798.121).
 CPRA also created a new category of sensitive personal information — including Social Security numbers, financial account details, precise geolocation, racial or ethnic origin, religious beliefs, and health data — which receives heightened protections.
-The opt-out requirement now explicitly covers "sharing" (cross-context behavioural advertising) in addition to "selling," closing a loophole that many businesses had exploited.
+The opt-out requirement now explicitly covers "sharing" (cross-context behavioural advertising) in addition to "selling."

 Penalties under Cal.
 Civ.
 Code §1798.155 are up to $2,500 per unintentional violation and $7,500 per intentional violation.
-For data breaches involving consumers' sensitive information, a private right of action under §1798.150 allows statutory damages of $100–$750 per consumer per incident.
-With millions of California residents potentially affected, class action exposure can be substantial.
+For data breaches involving consumers' sensitive information, a private right of action under §1798.150 allows statutory damages of $100 to $750 per consumer per incident.

 How to use this CCPA/CPRA compliance checklist

 Start with your data inventory — you cannot honour consumer rights or write an accurate privacy notice without knowing what personal information you collect, why, and with whom you share it.
-The most critical immediate steps are: update your privacy policy (§1798.100), establish a process to handle consumer rights requests within 45 days (§1798.105), and determine whether you "sell" or "share" personal information, which triggers the "Do Not Sell or Share My Personal Information" link requirement (§1798.120).
+The most critical immediate steps are: update your privacy policy (§1798.100), establish a process to handle consumer rights requests within 45 days (§1798.105), and determine whether you "sell" or "share" personal information, which triggers the "Do Not Sell or Share" link requirement (§1798.120).

-If your business also serves EU residents, review our GDPR checklist — CCPA and GDPR share many concepts (lawful basis, data subject rights, breach notification) but have important differences.
+If your business also serves EU residents, review our GDPR checklist.
 If you handle health data, the HIPAA checklist likely applies as well.
-Download the PDF to document your compliance status for legal counsel or internal review.

 Frequently Asked Questions